Local data in Angular Grid component

 }

-The following screenshot represents loading data when the button is clicked and CRUD operations are performed:
+The following screenshot demonstrates data loading when the button is clicked and CRUD operations performance:

-The Syncfusion Grid allows you to display a loading indicator while loading data using AJAX.
-This feature is useful when there is a delay in loading data from data , and you want to inform the you that the data is being fetched.
-This is particularly beneficial when working with large datasets or under conditions of slower internet connections.
+The Syncfusion Angular Grid component enables displaying a loading indicator while loading data using AJAX requests.
+This feature proves useful when delays occur in data loading, providing users visual feedback that data is being fetched.
+This capability particularly benefits applications working with large datasets or slower internet connections.

-To display the loading indicator with local data, you need to set the showSpinner property to true.
-This property controls the visibility of the loading indicator.
+To display the loading indicator with AJAX data, set the showSpinner property to true.
+This property controls loading indicator visibility.

-The following example demonstrates how to display the loading indicator in the Syncfusion Grid using the load and created events:
+The following example demonstrates loading indicator display in the Syncfusion Angular Grid using the load and created events:

 import { Component, OnInit, ViewChild } from '@angular/core';